frappe/erpnext_documentation/user/manual/en/projects/timesheet-against-work-order.md

 <!-- add-breadcrumbs -->
-#Timesheet based on Work Order
+# Timesheet based on Work Order

-Creating Timesheet for Work Order helps in capacity planning for the Workstations.
-Also it helps in tracking actual time consumed by the Workstation for completing specific operation.
+**Creating Timesheet for Work Order helps for capacity planning at the Workstations.
+It also helps in tracking actual time consumed by the Workstation for completing specific operation.**

-When a Work Order is submitted, based on the Planned Start Date and the availability of the Workstations, system schedules all operations by creating Timesheet.
+When a Work Order is submitted, based on the Planned Start Date and the availability of the Workstations, system schedules all the operations by creating a Timesheet.

 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/project/timesheet/timesheet-capacity-planning.png">